jonnor/embeddedml/projects/dollar_tinyml/content/sound_event_detection.md

 - achieve the neccessary gain (Gain Bandwidth Product)
 - not introduce noise (Input Noise Density)
-- flat frequency response (Slew Rate)
+- flat frequency response (Gain Bandwidth Product)
 - not introducing too much distortion (Slew Rate, THD)

 Furthermore it must work at the voltages available in the system, typically 3.3V from a regulator, or 3.0-4.2V from Li-ion battery.